 Who We Are

-Atlantic Baptist Women has a rich heritage of demonstrating the love of God to others throughout the world.
+Atlantic Baptist Women are women of all ages who desire to follow Jesus.
+We have a rich heritage of demonstrating the love of God to others throughout the world.
 Our roots began in 1870 when Hannah Maria Norris formed local women’s groups to support her mission to Burma.
-Today we consist of women’s groups throughout Atlantic Canada.
+Today we consist of over 130 women’s groups throughout Atlantic Canada.
 We not only support others in mission by prayer and finances, we also engage in mission both locally and globally.

 Impacting the world for Christ